ethhub-io/ethhub/docs/built-on-ethereum/enterprise/kaleido.md

 title: Kaleido

-description: Foxconn is building Chained Finance
+description: The Kaleido Blockchain Business Cloud is the full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems.

-# Foxconn
+# Kaleido

 ## Summary
 The Kaleido Blockchain Business Cloud is the full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems.